 - Eat a healthy diet with foods containing antioxidants, vitamin A, and beta carotene.

-- Make sure you are using the right strength of eyeglasses.
+- Make sure you’re using the right strength of eyeglasses.

 - Use good lighting when reading.

-Consult with your physician or eye specialist regarding any changes in vision or eye health.
+Talk to your doctor or eye specialist about any changes in your vision or eye health.
 Many eye diseases and conditions can benefit from early intervention and treatment.